Raviraven/python-set-youtube-recording/README.md

 OBS shortcut location - path to the obs shortcut location (obs.lnk) - doesn't work with obs.exe.
-Audacity location - path to the audacity location (audacity.exe)
+Audacity location - path to the audacity location (audacity.exe) RavBotek location - path to the chat bot (in my case - written by me, but if u have some .exe file of chat bot from other sources - paste here its location!)

 ### Run